Distance Learning

 3. Understand the daily routine of a homesteader.

-Homestead National Historical Park partners with the Center for Interactive Learning and Collaboration (CILC) to schedule programs.
-Accounts are free and there is no charge for any of our programs.
+Homestead National Historical Park participates in video calls to provide our distance learning opportunities.
+We partner with the Center for Interactive Learning and Collaboration (CILC) to schedule programs.
+CILC accounts are free, and there is no charge for any of our programs.

-If you are unable to register through CILC, please call the Education Specialist at (402) 223-3514 or contact him via email.
+If you are unable to register through CILC, please call our Education Specialist at (402) 223-3514 or send them an e-mail.